dart-lang/language/working/macros/feature-specification.md

 ### Phase 1: Type macros

-Here, macros contribute new types to the program&mdash;classes, typedefs, enums, etc. In this phase, all a macro can really do is declare that the type *exists*.
-Essentially just specifying its name in the top level scope.
+Here, macros contribute new types to the program&mdash;classes, typedefs, enums, etc. This is the only phase where a macro can introduce a new visible name into the top level scope.

 Very little reflective power is provided in this phase.
 Since other macros running in parallel may be declaring new types, we can't even assume that all